Central African Republic

 FSD in the Central African Republic

-In 2014, whilst the country was in the middle of a civil war, FSD launched its first initiative, a small project to raise awareness on the dangers associated with handling weapons, ammunition or explosive remnants of war.
+In 2014, whilst the country was in the middle of a civil war, FSD launched its first initiative, a small project to raise awareness on the dangers associated with handling weapons, ammunition, or explosive remnants of war.
 The organisation was also involved in the humane recovery, identification and burial of victims of the conflict.

 From 2015, as part of a European Union project, FSD gradually focused its efforts on activities aimed at restoring the authority of the State in the country.
 This included supporting the organisation and administration of the Central African Defence Ministry, and support to the deployment of new security forces in different regions of the country.

 FSD also facilitated the payment of a monthly food allowance to members of the USMS (Unités spéciales mixtes de sécurité), located in Bouar, Paoua and Ndele.
+This task was mandated by the Peace Agreement and paid for by the EU, using a digital ID programme to track payments through biometric data control.

-At the same time, FSD carries out support activities within local communities.
+In parallel, FSD carries out support activities within local communities.
 Measures are underway to create jobs, improve access to drinking water, promote the empowerment of women and ensure access to education for children.

 Stories